PTG's 21st Annual Tat Days Event

 A Bit of History

 PTG's Tat Days were established and initially funded by the Guild's Butterflies Migrating book which is out of print.
 The first Tat Day was held April 5, 2003 at the McKissick Museum on the campus of the University of South Carolina.
 The featured highlight of that event was a juried 'competition' and an in-depth look at how to present tatting.
 This was the first and only single day event.
-Since 2004, Tat Days have increased in attendance, teachers have been recreated globally, and the number of individual classes offered increased.
+Since 2004, Tat Days have increased in attendance, teachers have been recruited globally, and the number of individual classes offered increased.

 As attendance increased, the venues have also changed.
-From three years each at Columbia International University and White Oak Conference Center in South Carolina, to 11 years at Georgia Baptist Conference Center at Toccoa, Georgia, and now our second year at Lake Junaluska, North Carolina, the guild has hosted participants from multiple states and a half dozen other countries in Europe and North America.
+From three years each at Columbia International University and White Oak Conference Center in South Carolina, to 11 years at Georgia Baptist Conference Center at Toccoa, Georgia, and now our third year at Lake Junaluska, North Carolina, the guild has hosted participants from multiple states and a half dozen other countries in Europe and North America.

 The Guild does have a YouTube Channel where you can see videos from later Tat Days events.
 Interviews with various Tatters are in the Tattle Tales Interviews series while Designing 101 features a number of tatting designers and their individual processes to create tatting patterns.